 Ship items back to me within: 14 days of delivery

-* I will not share your personal information acquired in the process of communicating with you or fulfilling your order with third parties.
+* I will not share your personal information with third parties.

 Frequently Asked Questions